Synaelle/Flappy-Pog/README.md

 - Adding more gamemodes
 - Making the game work on mobile
 - Adding better sound effects & music
-- Make a background texture
 - Improve hardcore mode
 - Improve score screen
+- Storing in cookies the highscore